AJS-development/OpenAgar/README.md

 1. Contribute to the __code__, and have changes accepted or
 2. Create 3 plugins or
 3. Host a server for OpenAgar Stats (And who does this will get an extra key to register)

+#### I want to post a server to stats, however I am worried over ddos attacks and other things
+Statistics will not show your ip, minimising ddos attacks.
+Also, OpenAgar is made to handle them.
+It will detect those attacks and mitigate them.

 #### Why are some files encrypted?
 Some files are encrypted because they are needed to secure things such as sockets, or because they use our assets (our servers, other resources...).